TheOdinProject/curriculum/html_css/project_positioning.md

-# Project: Positioning with the New York Times
+# Project: Positioning Elements (with the New York Times)

 The New York Times has been a leader in experimenting with the inclusion of multimedia content in traditional stories.
 That creates all kinds of interesting position questions.